cemenenkoff/price-modeling/flashcards.md

 4. **Capacity Planning:** Consider team availability and velocity.

 **Outcome:** A clear plan of what will be delivered by the end of the sprint.

+---

+### Q: Using an analogy of trees in a forest, describe Bayesian statistics.

+**A**: Imagine you're walking through a dense forest and trying to determine the species of trees you’re seeing.
+You start with a **prior belief** about the types of trees in the forest based on your past experience — for example, you think it's mostly pine trees.

+As you explore, you start observing more trees and collecting data.
+Each new tree you see provides **evidence** that helps refine your understanding of the forest's composition.
+For instance, if you encounter a mix of pine and oak trees, your belief starts to shift.

+Bayesian statistics works like this process of updating beliefs.
+Let’s break it down:

+1. **Prior Belief (Prior Probability):**
+   Before you enter the forest, you have an initial belief about what types of trees are there (e.g., “80% pine trees, 20% oak trees”).

+2. **New Observations (Likelihood):**
+   As you walk, you observe trees.
+Each observation (e.g., “I see an oak tree”) represents new data that informs you about the forest.

+3. **Updating Belief (Posterior Probability):**
+   Based on the observations, you update your belief.
+If you see many oak trees, your belief may change to “It’s 50% pine trees and 50% oak trees.”
+This updated belief is the **posterior probability**.

+4. **Bayes' Theorem:**
+   The mathematical rule that governs this updating process.
+It combines the prior belief and the new evidence to produce the posterior belief.

+**The Analogy Summarized:**
+- **The Forest:** The real-world process or dataset you’re studying.
+- **Prior Belief:** Your initial assumption about the types of trees.
+- **Evidence:** The trees you observe.
+- **Posterior Belief:** Your refined understanding of the forest after gathering evidence.

+Bayesian statistics is like continuously adjusting your understanding of the forest as you gather more and more information.